Aeminium ludgeri J. Trovão, I. Tiago & A. Portugal, in Trovão et al., MycoKeys 45: 64 (2019).

 Material examined: see Trovão et al. (2019).

-Currently, Aeminium comprises only one species known from a biodeteriorated limestone art piece in Portugal.
-Aeminium is a poorly studied genus and more studies are needed to discover new taxa of Aeminium.
+Aeminium ludgeri is a microcolonial black fungus occurring on a biodeteriorated limestone art piece in Europe (Portugal).
+It is categorized as a halotolerant, xerophilic, and facultative alkaliphile.
+Aeminium comprises only one species.
+It is a poorly studied genus and more studies are needed to discover new taxa of Aeminium.